anju0422/Brazilian-Ecommerce-Retailer-EDA/README.md

 <hr>

-% difference in each month of 2017 and 2018
+% difference in sales for each month of 2017 and 2018

 [![Capture16.png](https://i.postimg.cc/ncDG5X76/Capture16.png)](https://postimg.cc/w79NRTwV)

 <hr>

-% difference in total sales from (Jan to Aug) for 2017 and 2018
+% difference in total sales from (Jan to Aug) of 2017 and 2018

 [![Capture17.png](https://i.postimg.cc/Y24PrqYx/Capture17.png)](https://postimg.cc/yWHjnKfJ)